What can I claim if I am too sick to work?

 Universal Credit

 You can receive Universal Credit if you are off sick from work or if you are not working at all due to sickness or disability.
-You can get Universal Credit on top of any SSP or NSESA you get (*but not income-related ESA), or instead of these payments if you can’t get them.
+You can get Universal Credit on top of any SSP or NSESA you get or instead of these payments if you can’t get them.
 If you claim Universal Credit at the same time as SSP or NSESA, your Universal Credit payments will be reduced, but it is still worth checking if you are entitled to some Universal Credit.

 Universal Credit is usually a monthly payment to cover your living costs.
 How much you get will depend on your circumstances.
 It takes into account your whole household income and savings.
 You can’t get Universal Credit if you and/or a partner you live with have more than £16,000 in savings or other assets.
 Your Universal Credit payment is made up of a ‘basic allowance’ but you may get more money if you have children, pay for childcare, rent your home, have a disability or health condition, or if you are a carer or care for a disabled child.